harry-david-brown/SnackTrackApp/README.md

 - [ ] **Receipt List View** - Browse individual transactions
 - [ ] **Performance Optimization** - Bundle size and loading improvements

-### ⚠️ **Known Issues**
-- [ ] **Redis Cache Stale Data** - After uploading a new CSV file, the Wrapped journey and dashboard may show stale cached data from Redis instead of the newly uploaded data.
-This appears to be a backend caching issue where Redis cache is not being properly invalidated after CSV uploads.
-Workaround: User may need to wait a few minutes or manually refresh after uploading new data.

 ---

 ## 🚀 Getting Started (New Developers)